 4. What happens to my data?

 Only Stripe has your bank account details.
-Cat in a Flat has no access or transparency into it, we can only direct cat sitter into your connected Stripe dashboard where you can change it.
-However, Cat in a Flat can see the lists of your earnings as a cat sitter and can re-activate invoices for the owner (usually this arrives automatically once payment has gone through).
+Cat in a Flat has no access or transparency into it, we can only direct you, the cat sitter, into your connected Stripe dashboard where you can change it.
+However, Cat in a Flat can see the list of your earnings as a cat sitter and can re-activate invoices for the owner (usually this arrives automatically once payment has gone through).

 5. How safe is Stripe?

-Cat in a Flat has been using Stripe for almost 3 years and have made thousands and thousands of transfers successfully.
+Cat in a Flat has been using Stripe for almost 4 years and have made thousands and thousands of transfers successfully.
 So we can confidently say, it is a very safe payment system.
-More and more companies choose Stripe as it is now a reliable, recognised and international payment Service.
+More and more companies choose Stripe as it is now a reliable, recognised and international payment service.